Demystifying the model minority complex

 • How can we reclaim our birthrights of belonging, dignity, and relationality?

-• How we can be part of a story of interbeing with the more-than-human world?
+• How we can be part of a story of interconnection with the more-than-human world?

-I think of the Model Minority Complex as a knot in a garden hose where the water is our life force energy.
-As long as we’re beholden to the knot, there’s no flow—of energy, of ourselves, our souls of our life force.
+Think of the Model Minority Complex as a knot in a garden hose where the water is our life force energy.
+As long as we’re beholden to the knot, there’s no flow—of energy, of our souls, of our life force.

 We may not even realize we’re tied up in a knot, so acknowledging this is the first step.
-From there, we can slowly begin to untangle the knot—to do this, we need to see where the strands originated, examine their contours, where they touch other strands, and slowly pick them apart.
-Over time, the water can begin to flow within the hose and out of the hose, nourishing whatever it needs to.
+From there, we can slowly begin to untangle it by seeing where the strands originated, examining their contours, identifying where they touch other strands, and slowly picking them apart.
+Over time, the water can begin to flow freely through and out of the hose, nourishing whatever life it needs to.

-It matters because it may be stopping your own flow, and that means less goodness for the collective in a time when we need this more than ever.
+This matters because in not attending to it, we are blocking access to our voices, our power, our potential, and our collective strengths.
+It matters because it may be stopping your own flow, and that means less goodness for the collective in a time when we need your unique medicine more than ever.

 Three 4-week modules